-Applicants seeking re-admission for a later term than their original application must submit a new application form, application fee, updated resume and personal statement.
+Applicants seeking re-admission must submit a new application form, application fee, as well as an updated resume and personal statement.
 We also encourage you to submit any additional information you would like to have considered.
 If you completed a full application but did not enroll for any reason within the last two years, the transcripts, letters of recommendation and test scores you submitted will be transferred to your new application.
 Applications for re-admission are subject to current admissions standards; even if you were previously offered admission, repeated offers of admission are not guaranteed.
 Applicants who were denied admission are not eligible for readmission during the same application term and may reapply during the next available term of enrollment.

 Deferrals may be granted to admitted students for the next term of enrollment.
 Requests for deferral must be made in writing to the Kogod Admissions Office.
 Deferrals are offered at the discretion of the Admissions Committee, and are not guaranteed.
 Deferring students will be required to submit the enrollment deposit, as well as an additional deferral fee, to confirm their place in the following enrolling class.